denisidoro/navi/docs/installation.md

 ### Installing the shell widget

+The shell widget maintains your `.history`-like file consistent and allows you to edit commands before executing them.

-If you want to use the shell widget, add this line to your `.bashrc`-like file:
+If you want to install it, add this line to your `.bashrc`-like file:
 ```sh
 # bash
 eval "$(navi widget bash)"